bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 ## BEMHTML templates

 A web page we are going to develop contains a list of some goods.
 To be able to add it to the page you have to declare a **goods** block in a `desktop.bundles/index/index.bemjson.js` file.
-There are the following goods' data available: title, image, price and link for each item.
+There are the following goods data available: title, image, price and link for each item.

     {
         block: 'goods',